Best Quicken Simplifi Alternative Apps in the US (2025)

 Why Switch from Quicken Simplifi?

-Quicken Simplifi has been around since 1983, making it the grandpa of personal finance software.
+Quicken Simplifi has been around since 1983, making it the grandpa (or grandma) of personal finance software.
 It’s known for its desktop tools that help you track everything from spending and investments to property value.
 For decades, it was the go-to for a complete financial picture.
 But let's be real, the game has changed.
 Many users are now searching for a Quicken Simplifi alternative because the software can feel clunky and the subscription model just doesn't sit right with everyone.

 So, why are people looking for something new?